-Working on your business not in your business, means addressing frustrations at their root cause, not at the symptom level.
-The solution is to recognize that building systems and business development are not separate activities, rather they are one and the same and it’s an essential way of carving out strategic time for yourself.
+Working on your business not in your business means addressing frustrations at their root cause, not at the symptom level.
+The solution is to recognize that building systems and business development are not separate activities, rather they're one and the same and it’s an essential way of carving out strategic time for yourself.
 Having a business development process means the entire company is continually involved in building systems.
 Employees go to work on the business as well as in it.
 In other words, they think systemically, helping them build and document systems that work.
 The culture of the company is likely to have a high-level of internal communication with an emphasis on employee training and personal development.

 Do you take the time to write your systems down?

 You can’t fly to the moon (and make it home safely) without a working Operations Manual.
 The difference between a well-designed business and a poorly-designed business is having an Operations Manual that lives within a larger Business Development Process.
 This is Orchestration in Action.
 The work involved in building an Operations Manual (or task management system) gives you the operational flexibility to cope with inevitable change.
 It can save your business.

 Identifying the key systems you need to succeed is the strategic work of your business.
 Using EMyth’s Seven Essential Systems will allow you to prioritize which systems to work on and in what order.
 In its completed form, it will include The Ownership Stack described in this article.

 You can’t shortcut this business development process but you can model success and follow a systems blueprint for building your own rocket.
 Working with an EMyth Coach will accelerate this process and will allow you to balance the needs of ‘Old Co’ with the strategic work of building ‘New Co.’